trigger-segfault/TriggersNotepad/Readme.md

 ### Cons (for Other Editors)
 * Dragging selected text is a little glitchy with the cursor.
 It also doesn't allow you to scroll while dragging.
 Blame AvalonEdit for this.
-* No syntadx highlighting.
+* No syntax highlighting.
 This tool was never designed to replace programs like Notepad++.